20centcroak/github-cheatsheet/cheatsheet.md

     git branch -D featureFromFirstCommit
 >Deleted branch featureFromFirstCommit (was a0e0982).

-If regrets arose after this deletion
+If regrets arose after this deletion it is possible to recreate a branch with the commit history.
+The only thing is to know the commit ID of the last commit of this branch.
+It

 ### List branches
 list local branches only: